brianjbayer/sample-login-watir-cucumber/README.md

 * Using Selenium Standalone containers eliminating the need for locally installed browsers or drivers
 * Multiple local browsers with automatic driver management
+* Headless execution for those browsers that support it
 * Single-command docker-compose framework to run the tests or a supplied command
 * Native through fully-containerized execution